 The benefits programs of the Institute are available to all faculty and staff members who are appointed for at least 50 percent of the normal, full-time schedule of their department or laboratory/center, with an appointment of at least three months, and who are paid by MIT.
 The benefits do not, however, apply to graduate or undergraduate students, to postdoctoral or research fellows or affiliates, to most visitors (see Sections 2.3.4 Visiting Assistant Professor, Visiting Associate Professor, Visiting Professor; 2.3.11 Visiting Lecturer; and 5.3.4 Visiting Engineer, Visiting Scientist, Visiting Scholar), or to members of the armed services assigned to the Institute.

-All employees, including those who are otherwise ineligible for MIT benefits, are entitled to sick leave in accordance with Massachusetts state law, as described in the MIT Employment Policy Manual, Section 4.3.22, Sick Time under the Massachusetts Earned Sick Time Law.
+All employees working in Massachusetts, including those who are otherwise ineligible for MIT benefits, are entitled to sick leave in accordance with Massachusetts state law, as described in the MIT Employment Policy Manual, Section 4.3.7, Sick Time under the Massachusetts Earned Sick Time Law.
+In addition, staff working in Massachusetts may be entitled to fully or partially paid medical and family leaves.
+Employment Policy Manual Section 4.3 Leaves for Employee Injury or Illness, and Section 4.4 Family Leaves.

 Certain benefits are unique to members of the Faculty and are so identified.
 The benefits programs may be amended from time to time at the discretion of the Institute.